orchestral/cookbook/tips/disable-user-accessing-backend.md

 `Foundation::when()` would trigger the callback when the request match Orchestra Platform URL routing when `router.matched` event is triggered.

-You can also modify the response object by type-hinting to `kernel.handled` event, to do so:
+You can also modify the response object by type-hinting to `kernel.handled` event, to do so let's use `Foundation::whenOn()` instead:

 ```php
 use Illuminate\Http\Request;